idnow/de.idnow.android/README.md

 ### Supported BouncyCastle versions

 - Starting with IDnow SDK version 7.0.0, we are supporting BouncyCastle as an external dependency.
-- The default BouncyCastle version used in the SDK is <strong>v1.64</strong>.
+- The default BouncyCastle version used in the SDK is <strong>v1.64</strong> (only compile) a bouncy castle external is still needed.
 - The BouncyCastle versions that are supported are v1.63+.

 ## Animations